Strike a Pose! How 9 Over 50 Style Icons Are Challenging Stereotypes

 Her style is dramatic and classic, and even at 85 years old she still loves to wear her high heels!
 One of the biggest tips Andrea learned from Dori is to always wear a good handbag and good shoes.
 If you do, you can look great in almost anything.

 Lynn loves to wear couture.
 To keep her expensive taste from breaking the bank, about 97% of her wardrobe comes from vintage stores.
 Her style is high-spirited, full of drama, and elegant.

 She almost exclusively wears black and white.
 While most of us enjoy some color in our wardrobe, if you really think about it, it’s not a bad idea.
 Once you find your style and get everything in a similar color, you can make outfits out of a seemingly infinite number of combinations.

 Lynn embodies shibui, a Japanese aesthetic that’s refined and classic, yet artistic and even a bit dramatic.
 A professor at Fordham University, students frequently stop her while walking on campus to ask how she achieves her fabulous look.
 She loves having such an impact on young people.

 The mother of famed entrepreneur Elon Musk has made a name for herself in her own right, both as a model and as a dietitian.
 She loves to wear black and white, and has a knack for combining very bright colors with very dark colors to forge a dramatic look.
 With her short white hair and dynamic personality, she’s continuing the modeling career she started at age 15.

-Which of these five fashion icons most reflects your own style?
-Are there any aspects each you want to emulate?
+Do you have a passion for fashion?
+Which of these nine fashion icons and actresses most reflects your own style?
+Are there any aspects of each you want to emulate?
 Do they make you want to try something different?
-Lets have a chat!